-In this and in the next subsection, two MAS metamodels will be presented; the first is related to the PASSI process and the second to the CRIO approach.
+In this and in the next subsection two MAS metamodels will be presented; the first is related to the PASSI process and the second to the CRIO approach.

-The PASSI MAS meta-model [13] addresses three logical areas: (i) the Problem domain, (ii) the Agency domain and (iii) the Solution domain.
+The PASSI MAS meta-model [12] addresses three logical areas: (i) the Problem domain, (ii) the Agency domain and (iii) the Solution domain.

 The Problem domain includes components coming from the world where the software is going to operate: these are directly related to the requirements analysis phase of the PASSI process.

-Agency domain components are used to define an agent-based solution to the problem.
-Following this approach, we implicitly look at the agent paradigm as a problem decomposition and analysis tool rather than a technological infrastructure for systems implementation; concepts like agent, role, communication, message, goal, task (or behaviour), and group (or similar social structures) naturally belong to this domain and they specify the structure of the agent system.
-Different approaches usually present significant differences in this domain as reported in [1].
+Agency domain components are used to define an agent-based solution for the problem.
+Following this approach, we implicitly look at the agent paradigm as a problem decomposition and analysis instrument rather than a technological infrastructure for systems implementation.

-Finally, in the PASSI MMM solution domain, agency-level components are mapped to the adopted FIPA-compliant implementation platform elements (we suppose the platform supports at least the concepts of agent and task); this represents the code-level part of the solution and it is the last refinement step.
-Here, we will detail the Problem Domain as the other domains are not used in the case study presented in this paper.
+Finally, in the PASSI MMM solution domain, agency-level components are mapped to the adopted FIPA-compliant implementation platform elements (we suppose the platform supports at least the concepts of agent and task); this represents the codelevel part of the solution and it is the last refinement step.
+We will now only detail the Problem Domain as the other domains are not used in the case study presented in this paper.

 The PASSI Problem Domain portion of the MAS metamodel (see Figure 1), deals with the user's problem in terms of scenarios, requirements, ontology and resources.
 Scenarios describe a sequence of interactions among actors and the system; they are used to identify the requirements that the system must fulfill.
 Requirements are represented with conventional UML use case diagrams.
 There is a strong point behind these choices: a lot of designers, already skilled with such an approach, are already present in different companies and can be more easily converted to the use of an agent-oriented methodology if they are already confident with some of the key concepts (and particularly the initial ones) used within it.

 The ontological description of the domain is composed of concepts (categories of the domain), actions (performed in the domain and effecting the status of concepts) and predicates (asserting something about a portion of the domain, i.e. the status of concepts).
 Resources are the last element of the Problem domain.
 They can be accessed/shared/manipulated by agents.
-A resource could be a repository of data (like a relational database), an image, a movie or a good to be sold/bought.
+A resource could be a repository of data (like a relational database), an image/video or also a good to be sold/bought.